Image

 After twenty minutes of flying low through valleys and around terrain (climbing higher than needed could cause extra stress on the baby’s lungs) I was on the ground in Kundiawa.
 I parked the airplane as close as I could to the roadside gate.
 The airport attendant came over to see what was happening and I told him we needed transport to the hospital ASAP!

-A s the trio of families came off the plane, a small crowd gathered to see what the commotion was, and a taxi van was flagged down.
+As the trio of families came off the plane, a small crowd gathered to see what the commotion was, and a taxi van was flagged down.
 There were some animated conversations as some folks were “encouraged” to give up their seats and the driver was told to get to the hospital as quickly as he could.
 Everything happened so quickly, it all felt like a blur.

 As I watched that taxi van drive away, I felt the surge of adrenaline ease in my body.
 I had done my part, as best as I could.
 I wondered if that baby would make it through the night.
 I wondered what stories those three babies would be told one day about the MAF plane that whisked them away.
 Was twenty minutes of flying all that stood between them and a different fate?